brunodifranco/project-rossmann-sales/README.md

 - <b> Feature Selection </b>: Selecting the best features to use in the ML model by applying the <a href="https://www.section.io/engineering-education/getting-started-with-boruta-algorithm/">Boruta Algorithm</a>.

-- <p align="justify"> <b> Machine Learning Modeling </b>: Training Regression Algorithms, using time series cross-validation.
+- <p align="justify"> <b> Machine Learning Modeling </b>: Training Regression Algorithms with time series cross-validation.
 The best model was selected to be improved via Hyperparameter Tuning.
 More information at <a href="https://github.com/brunodifranco/project-rossmann-sales#6-machine-learning-models">Section 6 </a>. </p>

 - <b> Model Evaluation </b>: Evaluating the model using four metrics: MAE, MAPE, RMSE and R<sup>2</sup>.